Sophilyplum/sophiabeads-datasets/README.md

   - cgls_XTek.m

-*NOTE*: Individual help can be obtained by running the command 'help <scriptname>' in MATLAB command window.
+*NOTE*: Individual documentation can be obtained by running the command *help _scriptname_* in the MATLAB command window.

 ### Documentation
 We strongly recommend the user to read the detailed documentation and tutorials about running the codes, which can be found in _this report_.